This article has links to products and services we love, which we may make commission from.

 Clip to the outside of your day bag for easy access.

-I’ve mainly focused on practical gifts that can be used for travel but there’s a whole new category: travel inspired gifts!
-There are heaps of map-related items from unqiue maps of destinations to cute bow ties.
-The world is your travel gift!
+I’ve mainly focused on practical gifts that can be used for travel but there’s a whole new category: travel-inspired gifts!

 We really don’t believe in buying for the sake of buying and know that most travel enthusiasts feel the same.
 We genuinely use the above travel gear because it makes our lives easier on the road.
 Many of these items were actually gifts given to us and now we pass the idea on.
 Enjoy!